Eastbourne: Georgian era

 In 1752, a dissertation by Richard Russell extolled the medicinal benefits of the seaside.
 His views were of considerable benefit to the south coast and, in due course, Eastbourne became known as "the Empress of Watering Places".

 Eastbourne's earliest claim as a seaside resort came about following a summer holiday visit by four of King George III's children in 1780 (Princes Edward and Octavius and Princesses Elizabeth and Sophia).

-In 1793, following a survey of coastal defences in the southeast, approval was given for the positioning of infantry and artillery to defend the bay between Beachy Head and Hastings from attack by the French.
+In 1793, following a survey of coastal defences in the south-east, approval was given for the positioning of infantry and artillery to defend the bay between Beachy Head and Hastings from attack by the French.
 Fourteen Martello Towers were constructed along the western shore of Pevensey Bay, continuing as far as Tower 73, the Wish Tower at Eastbourne.
-Several of these towers survive: the Wish Tower is an important feature of the town's seafront and was the subject of a painting by James Sant RA, and part of Tower 68 forms the basement of a house on St. Antony's Hill.
-Between 1805 and 1807, a fortress known as the Eastbourne Redoubt was built as a barracks and storage depot, and armed with 10 cannons.
+Several of these towers survive: the Wish Tower is an important feature of the town's seafront and was the subject of a painting by James Sant; part of Tower 68 forms the basement of a house on St. Antony's Hill.
+Between 1805 and 1807, a fortress known as the Eastbourne Redoubt was built as a barracks and storage depot; it was armed with 10 cannons.

 A connection with India comes in the shape of the 18th-century Lushington monument, also at St Mary's, which commemorates a survivor of the Black Hole of Calcutta atrocity which led to the British conquest of Bengal.

 Richard Trevithick, the inventor of the steam locomotive, is reported to have spent some time here.